PhD in Geosciences

-Research can be conducted in any field of the geosciences in which ISU faculty have expertise.
+Research is encouraged in many different disciplines within the geosciences in which faculty have expertise.

-A variety of funded graduate projects are currently in progress that focus on earth processes, geologic histories, and novel methods of data analysis.
+There are a variety of funded graduate projects currently in progress that focus on earth processes, geologic histories, and novel methods of data analysis.

 Many projects are based in Idaho, others in the surrounding Northern Rockies, and still others in Alaska and Mexico.

-Your course of study will be determined after consulting with advisors.
-The program normally requires at least four years of full-time study beyond the master’s degree.
+Your program of study will be determined after consulting with advisors.

 - Fee to apply ($60 non-refundable)

-- A statement of goals (what is your motivation for graduate school and long term career goals).
+- Statement of goals (Motivation for graduate school and your long term career goals)

 - Three (3) letters of recommendation